- Ways to Help

 IMPORTANT: The summaries of policies and procedures listed on this page are provided as a courtesy to help streamline your travel and reimbursement experience.
 It is each traveler's responsibility to understand and follow OSU's Travel Policy.

 First, complete a Travel Authorization Form prior to booking your trip.
 Be sure to indicate your business purpose, including any poster/presentation titles.
 Indicate your funding source (list the exact name of the funding grant/project if you don't know the index).
 The purpose for your travel must clearly match the purpose of the funding source — that will be checked by the travel approvers at AMBC and OSRAA.
 Once signed by your PI/supervisor, return your authorization to the MMI travel coordinator.

 If your trip will be international and funded in any part by a grant, it needs additional approval by OSRAA prior to booking your flight.
 You may email your signed travel authorization directly to OSRAA@oregonstate.edu or ask the MMI travel coordinator for assistance.
 OSRAA will indicate on your authorization if your flight will be subject to the Fly America Act (U.S. airlines only).
 For more information about foreign travel, please see also the section below, "Are You Traveling Internationally?"

 Once your authorization is approved, you may make your travel reservations.
-You will need a valid index.

 There are several mechanisms in place to limit your out-of-pocket costs as a traveler for OSU.
 Please see the related sections on this page for important details.